 What CEU microcredentials are there?

-21st Century Skills, across six different areas.
+• 21st Century Skills, divided into six areas

 21st Century Skills